normalfinance/token-list/README.md

 ## Questions or Concerns?

 For questions or further clarification, feel free to open an issue in this repository.
-We're here to help ensure a smooth integration process for your token into the Soroswap ecosystem.
+We're here to help ensure a smooth integration process for your token into the Normal ecosystem.

-Thank you for contributing to Soroswap!
+Thank you for contributing to Normal!